TheBetterQwerty/RustSafe/README.md

 ## Security Design

+* **Secure Password Input**
+  Use of a crate preventing passwords from being visible on screen.

 * **Master Password Protection**
   Access to stored passwords requires a master password, which is never saved or stored directly.